Skip to main content

 • explicit memory submissions

 These records are stored in Mongo collection correction-events.
+Each event stores:

 Current event types